Leading consumer products manufacturer enhances automation

 Instant benefits gained from a new vision system

 Johnson & Johnson has been successful in solving the problem of sensor error, reducing the production downtime rate to 0%, and reducing waste from machine ramp up.
 In the first year alone, the cost savings from preventing machine shutdown and reducing waste was valued at USD 27,905.04.

 “In the past we had to use many Quality Assurance officers in random inspections of products at 15 minute intervals, including the operation officers who had to align the sensor system or electrical system manually.
-With Cognex vision systems in place, these jobs are easy and convenient as they only need to control the value alignment and make any adjustment right from the monitor screen,” stated Mr. Jenwich Mitravijarn, Engineer Leader of Johnson & Johnson.
+With Cognex vision systems in place, these jobs are easy and convenient as they only need to control the value alignment and make any adjustments right from the monitor screen,” said Jenwich Mitravijarn, Engineer Leader at Johnson & Johnson.

-“Moreover, we experienced that Cognex vision systems are easy to set up and configure even for a first time user.
-As our business requirements keep changing over time, the variety of Cognex products cater to those changes and truly meet our specific needs well.
+“Moreover, Cognex vision systems are easy to set up and configure even for a first time user.
+As our business requirements keep changing over time, the variety of Cognex products cater to those changes and meet our specific needs.
 Another significant factor is Cognex’s before and after sale service.
 Cognex provides prompt support and expertise that helps us find the best solutions at each stage.
 This really gives us more confidence to invest in the future.”